-The Untapped Cities team is headed on a trip soon, which has us thinking about the secrets of the New York City’s essential infrastructure.
+The Untapped Cities team is headed on a trip soon, which has us thinking about the secrets of New York City’s essential infrastructure.
 If you’re flying internationally especially, but also domestically, you’ve definitely experienced the ups and downs of John F. Kennedy Airport.
-The next time you’re stuck on the line for security or trying to get out of customs, read up on these 10 fun facts.
-It just might make your trip a little more tolerable.
+The next time you’re stuck in the line for security or trying to get out of customs, read up on these 10 fun facts.
+It just might make your trip to JFK Airport a little more tolerable.

 10. The Bay Runway at JFK Airport is a Backup Space Shuttle Landing Spot